-Whether you’re looking to move to Geneva, Vaud or a neighbouring area in France, there are many scenic places in the area to settle into life in Switzerland.
+Whether you’re looking to move to Geneva or even neighboring areas of Vaud or France, there are many scenic places in the area for living in Geneva.

 Living in Geneva